madebysource/generator-pho/README.md

 ## Status

-This software is in stabilization phase.
-We've used it in [Source][Source] and [Abdoc][Abdoc] for some months now.
-We're currently working mainly on documentation and website.
+This software should be stable.
+We've used it in [Source][Source] for all new landing pages and in [abdoc][Abdoc] for all new client projects since February 2014.

 ## License